carrycooldude/Object-Detection-QNN/README.md

 1.  **Clone/Download** this repository.
 2. Double-click **`run.bat`**.
     - It will automatically install the necessary libraries (`onnxruntime-qnn`, etc.).
-    - It will launch the NPU visualizer.
+    - It will launch the NPU performance visualizer.
 3. Open **Task Manager** (`Ctrl+Shift+Esc`), go to **Performance** -> **NPU** to see the magic!

 ## 🚀 Manual Quick Start (For Developers)